vietduc1441/vietduc1441.github.io/mxmfdiff.md

 - You need your APIKey.
 Following these steps to generate one: https://docs.mendix.com/apidocs-mxsdk/apidocs/authentication

-Note: You should save this APIKey since you can see it only once.
+Note: You should save this APIKey since you can see it only one.

 ### 4. Feature
 As you enter your username and ApiKey, the tool will use it to connect to Team Server to get the list of your applications and to create an OnlineWorkingCopy.